-PMCs need to be aware of their brand, and should work to ensure that when the public hears about their project - for example, Hadoop - that the main association is to the actual Apache Hadoop project itself, and not to a third party or other organization besides Apache.
+PMCs need to be aware of their brand and its use in the broader world, and should work to ensure that when the public hears about their project - for example, Hadoop - the main association is to the actual Apache Hadoop project itself, and not to a third party or other organization besides Apache.

 PMCs are directly responsible for ensuring all of their project's web content complies with the Apache Project Branding Requirements.
 It is important to ensure that Apache displays its project names and logos properly as trademarks, so that third parties will know our brands are important to us.
 It's also important to treat other organization's trademarks or service marks with respect, and attribute them if you use them on an Apache project website.

 Part of the Apache Way is the concept of hats - when PMC members do work on Apache lists, they are expected to act as individuals, wearing their PMC hat; i.e. on behalf of their PMC's project, and not influenced by other parties.
 Likewise, it is important that your project as a whole is run independently of commercial influence, and presents the public perception that the project is run independently.
-There should be no question in the minds of average users on the website or the mailing lists that the project is run solely by the PMC, and not by any other organizations.
+There should be no question in the minds of average users on the website or the mailing lists that the PMC solely runs the project, and not any other organizations.

 Projects must ensure that their average user can find all information and code necessary to use the product in its common use cases solely on the project's own website.
 A normal user should be able to learn about the product from the project's own materials, and must be able to use the product solely under the Apache License or other Apache Legal Affairs approved licenses in software that is distributed from this or other Apache projects.